arjunmehta/samkhya/README.md

 })
 ```

-## Primitives
+## Primitive Components
-At samsaara's core, there are 3 main components to interact with: connections; namespaces; and exposed methods.
-Middleware modules handle the rest (groups, resources, ipc, authentication etc.) but they're all built on these fundamental components.
+There are 3 main components to interact with when using samsaara: connections; namespaces; and exposed methods.
+Middleware modules handle the rest (grouping, resources, ipc, authentication etc.) but they're all based on these fundamental components.

 ### Connections
 A `connection` is just a representation of a connected client and is the most fundamental and important object in the system.
 Samsaara uses a realtime channel (either websockets, sockjs, engine.io etc.) to communicate with the connection and pass messages between client and server processes.